grame-cncm/faustcourse/session5/content.md

 [show screen capture: open reverb.h]

-The `mydsp` class host a series of methods to get information about the DSP object, to initialize it, or to run it.
-If we scroll down to the `public` section of `mydsp`, the first method you'll find there is `metadata`.
+The `mydsp` class hosts a series of methods to get information about the DSP object, to initialize it, or to run it.
+If we scroll down to the `public` section of `mydsp`, the first method we'll find there is `metadata`.
 It allows for the retrieval of the Faust metadata associated with the different files imported or declared in the Faust code such as library names, licensing terms and more.